gogopro-dev/MazeRunnerGame/README.md

 collectible item placements.
 This class ensures the maze is procedurally generated to offer a unique experience for each game session.

+### Maze Generation with the seed:
+In our game, we implemented a fully functional random maze generation using procedural world generation algorithm.
+To create a random maze using this algorithm, we need to provide a seed value.
+The seed value is used to initialize the random number generator, which ensures that the same maze is generated every time the same seed is used.
+This allows us to create a consistent experience for players who want to replay the game with the same maze layout.

 ### Responsibilities:

 - Implementing a procedural generation algorithm to create a maze.